j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 In his book "All You Need Is Ears" George Martine writes, "When The Beatles arrived in 1963, I was still forced to record all their early songs using twin-track ... with the rhythm on one track and the vocal on the other".

-So far I haven't seen a single shred of evidence to support Purdie's claims.
+So far I haven't seen much evidence to support Purdie's claim.
 But let's give him one more chance.

-If there is some truth to Purdie's story, then which recordings did he play on?
+If there's any truth to Purdie's story, then which recordings did he play on?

 John Lennon's German employment visa, 1960-62 (click to enlarge)